SilverHammerMax/sicilian_oven_cli/README.md

 you your list of missing cities.
 During [challenges](#challenges) or [Player vs. Player](#player-vs-player), you'll have a set amount of cities you have to travel to, and the "missing cities" list will make sure you stay informed of what cities you need to travel to.

-<p>Finally, the sixth part of the menu offers you options.
+Finally, the sixth part of the menu offers you options.
 You must select one to continue.
-You will have, at most, four different kinds of options: </p>
+You will have, at most, four different kinds of options:

 1. An option to travel to another city.
 This option will list the city and the distance to that city.
 You can use the map to check where that city is, whether or not you would like to go to that city, and what kind of road connects the city you're currently at and your target city.